 Veterans can access medically managed detox programs through the VA to help them stop using substances safely and begin recovery with support.

 Detoxification addresses the short-term physical effects of withdrawal.
-This early stage of treatment is critical for alcohol use and opioid withdrawal, where symptoms can be severe or even life-threatening.
+This early stage of treatment is critical for alcohol addiction and opioid withdrawal, where symptoms can be severe or even life-threatening.

 Completing detox safely, under medical supervision, lowers the risk of complications and prepares veterans for the next phase of substance use treatment.